LN-Zap/zap-desktop/CONTRIBUTING.md

 ## Contribution Guidelines

+### Making Changes

+We use two primary branches to manage development:

+- `master`: Stable branch that corresponds to the current production release.
+Only bug fixes and release ready code will be merged into the master branch with a view to including in the next patch release (patch number increment).
+- `next`: Primary development branch.
+All new features should be developed against the next branch.
+The next branch will generally be quite far ahead of the master branch and includes all new features that are being developed for the next major release (major or minor number increment).

+In general, most of the time you will want to develop against the `next` branch.

 ### Committing and Pushing changes

 We follow the [conventional changelog standard][convention] for commit messages.
 You don't have to follow this convention if you don't like to.
 Just know that when we merge your commit, we'll probably use "Squash and Merge" so we can change the commit message :)